sudoxreboot/linux-vr-wmr/README.md

 </details>
   </p>

-- save and build
+save and build

+enable wayvr plugin

-- optional: enable stardust plugin
+optional: enable stardust plugin

-- pair controllers (will probably say failed, ignore it)
+pair controllers (will probably say failed, ignore it)
 - if failed to connect: power cycle the controllers and they should connect

-- plug in headset if not plugged in
+plug in headset if not plugged in

-- press start
+press start

-- [ this final step is a <strong>hard</strong> requirement or else don't follow this guide =p ]
+[ this final step is a <strong>hard</strong> requirement or else don't follow this guide =p ]

 <details>
   <summary>reveal final step</summary>